anphan0828/ISMB_CollaborationFest_EBI/README.md

 *  Experimental data in UniProt line-type format covering protein function, catalytic activity, subcellular location, and protein-protein interactions.
 Example format can be found in `example_uniprot.txt` file in this repository.

 ## Dataset
 Participants will receive a curated dataset of publications submitted by the UniProt community.
+These publications have not been reviewed by any of the UniProt curators yet, thus providing new data for the participants to work with.
+The spreadsheet contains the PMIDs, the associated UniProt accession and, for some PMIDs, gene name and a short description of the scientific findings.
+The dataset can be found [here](https://docs.google.com/spreadsheets/d/1USyUtVgPEH8Ya8GGlfr7Ywup2DRApgSd_BgDz5R1Kjs/edit?usp=sharing).

 ## Suggested Approach
 Consider exploring these approaches to enhance knowledge extraction: